-Asian Entrepreneurship for SME, Youth and Women.
+Asian Entrepreneurship for SME, Youth, and Women.
 The first South Asia Women’s Entrepreneurship Symposium (SAWES) in Dhaka to enhance regional economic integration and advance economic growth, peace, and stability through women’s economic empowerment.
 The event brought together 120 women from across South and Central Asia and has been a platform for catalyzing follow-on activities to advance women’s entrepreneurship in the region.
 SAWES has hosted two exposure visits so far to Sri Lanka and India, each time bringing together women entrepreneurs from the region to share experiences and achievements, challenges they face as women entrepreneurs.
-Visit also here, to read about Asian Small Business, Micro & SMEs where there are more interesting Asian small business related information.
+Visit also here, to read about Asian Small Business, Micro & SMEs where there is more interesting Asian small business-related information.

 South Asia Women’s Entrepreneurship Symposium (SAWES)